ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - RSS News.rst

 .. rubric:: Creating the Main Window
    :name: creating-the-main-window

-In rssnews.qml, we use a
+In rssnews.qml, we use a :ref:`Rectangle <sdk_qtquick_rectangle>` type with
-`Rectangle </sdk/apps/qml/QtQuick/Rectangle/>`__ type with custom properties to create the app main window:
+custom properties to create the app main window:

 .. code:: qml